Chopped bananas, chopped pecans and crushed pineapple add a lot to this very moist cake that improves with age.

 Once ripe, bananas can be stored in the refrigerator several days to slow over-ripening.
 Although skins may darken, flavor and texture will stay the same.

 Why it’s called a Hummingbird Cake, or a Doctor Bird Cake

 by Nancy Coale Zippe – The News Journal (Wilmington, Delaware) July 1, 1987

 Every once in a while, a truly outstanding recipe makes an appearance in What’s Cooking.
 Topping the list of the most distinguished is the doctor bird cake.
 It made its debut in this column in September 1981, and returned in March 1984 under its alias, “hummingbird cake.”

 No fewer than 45 readers submitted the recipe for those two columns.
 Several had been photocopied from Southern Living magazine and included the editorial comment: “We’re not sure what hummingbirds have to do with this cake, but it certainly caught our readers’ attention in the February 1978 issue.
 In fact, we’d rate it as our all-time most-requested recipe.”

 Here’s the tale of the tie that binds.
 The doctor bird is a streamer-tailed hummingbird.
-It is the national bird of Jamaica and is native to the Blue Mountains of that Caribbean island.
+It is the national bird of Jamaica, and is native to the Blue Mountains of that Caribbean island.
 It is also the symbol for Air Jamaica, and the recipe for the cake originated in the airline’s kitchens.

 When Margaret Garris of Hurlock, Md., recently wrote to request the hummingbird cake recipe, I recalled the popularity of those past columns.
-I normally avoid repetition through persona correspondence, but in this case I decided that a true winner is always worth repeating.
+I normally avoid repetition through personal correspondence, but in this case I decided that a true winner is always worth repeating.

 Anne Gore wrote, “On a scale of 0-10, this cake is a 10-plus.”